Founders and school leadership

 Catherine Reynolds | Leadership Coach

 I started my education in the public school system but only made it through kindergarten before my parents decided they wanted to try something else.
 I was home-schooled for most of my elementary education but also tried a charter school.
-Eventually, my parents found a school that they finally felt met their children’s needs completely and their expectations for their children’s education at a small private school in American Fork, Utah.
+Eventually, my parents found a school that they finally felt completely met their children’s needs and their own expectations for their children’s education at a small private school in American Fork, Utah.
 We ended up moving just to be closer to the school.
 Having this heritage of focus on education, I’ve always felt a solid education, that meets each child’s specific needs, plays a vital role for all of us as we mature through our daily lives.
 I attended a small liberal arts college, Southern Virginia University, for my entire undergraduate education and loved every minute of it!
 I fell in love with the English language, deep philosophical thought and the beautiful state of Virginia while in attendance there.
 Another thing I found and fell in love with while in Virginia was my wonderful husband!
 He is all I ever dreamed of and more and we are enjoying living in Virginia still today.
 We love to spend time in the outdoors together, read and discuss good literature and travel.
 I probably love traveling more than he does but we love doing it together.
-We are expecting our first child in March this year and are absolutely ecstatic that we will soon be parents.
+We recently welcomed our first child in March this year and are absolutely ecstatic that we are parents.
 Working for Williamsburg has been very fulfilling for both of us.
-It is a great privilege to take part in such a fundamental part of children’s lives and work with such amazing parents.
+It is a great privilege to take part in such a fundamental part of children’s lives and to work with such amazing parents.

 E. Jason Bowen | Leadership Coach

 I am studying music performance at Southern Virginia University with dreams to become an opera singer and choral music conductor at the collegiate level.
 I have spent many years working with young people, and enjoy the insights and wisdom that they have to offer, as well as helping them grow to know who they are and what they have to contribute.
 I currently live in Buena Vista, VA with my wife.